YeeChuen/RAG_model_project/README.md

 5. Set up Pinecone account on [Pinecone](https://app.pinecone.io/)

-6. Create an index in your Pinecone account, note: use dimension = 384.
+6. Create an index in your Pinecone account,

+note: use index name = 'rag-db', dimension = 384.

 ### Usage